tgirke/systemPipeRdata/README.md

 user-friendliness of many typical analysis workflows in the NGS area.

 #### Installation
-The easiest way to install _systemPipeRdata_ is to use the _devtools_ package from CRAN.
+The easiest way to install _systemPipeRdata_ is via the _devtools_ package from CRAN.
 ```s
 devtools::install_github("tgirke/systemPipeRdata")